Raghav-rv28/env-watcher/README.md

 ## Directory Structure

-- `Encryptor/`: Contains the source code for the Encryptor application.
+- `Auto Encryptor/`: Contains the source code for the Auto Encryptor application.
-- `Decryptor/`: Contains the source code for the Decryptor application.
+- `Cryptor/`: Contains the source code for the Manual Cryptor application.
 - `Windows/`: Contains the installation and delete scripts for Windows OS.
 - `Linux/`: Contains the installation and delete scripts for Linux OS.
   - `install.sh`: Setup script for configuring the environment and installing dependencies.